-Code for Africa (CfA) has an immediate vacancy for a full-time Assistant Editor based in Francophone Africa to join our PesaCheck team.
+Code for Africa (CfA) has an immediate vacancy for a full-time Project Manager based in Francophone Africa to join our PesaCheck team.

-The successful candidates will work as part of a multinational and multilingual team using digital collaboration tools to create content for a global audience and international media partners.
+The successful candidate will work as part of a multinational and multilingual team using digital collaboration tools to create content for a global audience and international media partners.

 Required: minimum requirements include:

-- Proficiency in collaborative work solutions such as Google Drive (Google Docs, Slides, Sheets, etc) and Slack (or equivalents such as Teams), as well as project management tools like Trello (or equivalents).
+- Digital-first workplace skill sets, including proficiency in collaborative work solutions such as Google Drive (Google Docs, Slides, Sheets, etc) and Slack (or equivalents such as Teams), as well as project management tools like Trello (or equivalents).